sloloris/hb-final-project/README.md

 Isabelle's other interests include linguistics, ceramics, cookies, and amateur acrobatics.
 She holds a B.A. in Linguistics and International Relations from Tulane University.

-Visit her LinkedIn profile [here](https://www.linkedin.com/in/isabelle-miller/).
+Visit her LinkedIn profile [here](https://www.linkedin.com/in/isabelle-miller/) and her hipstergram [here](https://www.instagram.com/belleandcompass/).